Swizec/nightowls/manuscript/factors-of-flow.md

 [That lap has been described as the greatest lap of Senna's career](http://youtube.com/watch?v=K9QH8-lKEYY).

-Flow is a state of complete immersion in an activity, where the outside and inside world merge into one and the person is simply _present_.
+Flow is a state of complete immersion in an activity, a state where the outside and inside world merge into one and the person is simply _present_.
 Mihaly Csikszentmihaly - the father of flow research in psychology - describes flow as

 > completely focused motivation.
-A single-mindedimmersion that represents perhaps the ultimate in harnessing the emotions in service of performing and learning.
+A single-minded immersion that represents perhaps the ultimate in harnessing the emotions in service of performing and learning.

 Because programmers deal with systems of mind boggling complexity, flow is an especially important concept.
-A large part of our work lives revolves around effectively and as frequently as possible getting into flow.
+We have many ways of naming it: _in the zone_, _wired in_, _on a roll_ … Because it is such an important aspect of programmer/hacker culture you can see a reference to it in practically every movie featuring programmers.

 But flow is a fragile balance between many opposing forces.
-The programmer must be willing and able to completely focus on the task at hand, they must have a clear goal to work towards, fresh challenges must be coming in just quickly enough and they must feel a sense of purpose, even joy, in whatever they do.
+The programmer must be willing and able to completely focus on the task at hand, they must have a clear goal to work towards, fresh challenges must be coming in just quickly enough and they must feel a sense of purpose, even joy, in what they're doing.

 ## The autotelic personality